liupei404/K3NG/370-Feature:-Winkey.md

 Note this option breaks SO2R functionality in N1MM, but if you’re only going to be using one rig it will work fine.
 I offered to give the N1MM team details on the bug, however my offer was ignored.
 But I digress.

-Despite the claims, the N1MM program is not open source.
+Despite any claims, the N1MM program is not open source.
 If you request the source code it may be given to you and you can’t redistribute it or fork the code.
 That’s called freeware and beg-for-the-source.
 Not that there’s anything wrong with that, just don’t call it open source.
 But I digress.
 This keyer is compatible with both N1MM classic and N1MM Plus, despite my polite requests to be listed on the hardware compatibility page which have been ignored.
 But I digress.
 I seem to digress a lot, don’t I?

 If you would like to use RUMlog or RUMped activate OPTION_WINKEY_FREQUENT_STATUS_REPORT.
 Both programs like to have very frequent status bytes back from the Winkey host in order to send code properly.